Sparse estimation in Ising Model via penalized Monte Carlo methods: Introduction

 There are many approaches trying to overcome the second obstacle that is the intractable norming constant.
 For instance, in \citet{Ravi10} one proposes to perform $d$ regularized logistic regression problems.
 This idea is based on the fact that the norming constant reduces, if one considers the conditional distribution instead of the joint distribution in the Ising model.
 This simple fact is at the heart of the pseudolikelihood approach \citep{Besag74} that is replacing the likelihood (that contains the norming constant) by the product of conditionals (that do not contain the norming constant).
 This idea is widely applied in the literature \citep{HofTib09,Guoetal10, Xueetal12, Jalali11} to study model selection properties of high-dimensional Ising models.
 However, this approach works well only if the pseudolikelihood is a good approximation of the likelihood.
 In general, it depends on the true structure of a graph.
 Namely, if this structure of the graph is sufficiently simple (examples of different structures can be found in section \ref{simulation}), then the product of conditionals should be close to the joint distribution.
 However, in practice this knowledge is unavailable.
-Therefore, in the current paper we propose another approach to the norming constant problem that relates to Markov chain Monte Carlo (MCMC) methods.
+Another approach is described in \citet{banerjee08}.
+It adapts the method that estimates the precision matrix in gaussian graphical models to the binary case.
+In the current paper we propose the approach to the norming constant problem that relates to Markov chain Monte Carlo (MCMC) methods.
 Namely, the norming constant is approximated using the importance sampling technique.
-The advantage of this method over the pseudolikelihood is that it does not depend on the unknown complexity of the estimated graph.
-Roughly speaking, the size of a sample used in importance sampling should be sufficiently large to have good approximation of the likelihood.
+This method is independent of the unknown complexity of the estimated graph.
+It is sufficient that the size of a sample used in importance sampling is sufficiently large to have good approximation of the likelihood.